Home » Craft Room » Knit & Crochet Patterns and Tips » Chunky Knit Blanket Pattern with Broken Rib Stitch

 These materials will knit a 60″ by 68″ blanket.

 11 skeins of Bernat Blanket Big (we used the color Vintage) Since I published this pattern, Michaels now packages 12 skeins of this yarn at quite a nice savings.
-If I had to do it over again, I’d buy the bulk package and make the blanket just a skosh longer.
+If I had to repeat it, I’d buy the bulk package and make the blanket just a skosh longer.

 US 50 (25mm) Circular Needles (47 inches long)